apache/doris/docs/en/installing/install-deploy.md

     eg.2:

-    Note: you do not need to add the suffix to either HHD or SSD disk directories.
+    Note: you do not need to add the suffix to either HDD or SSD disk directories.
 You only need to set the medium parameter

     `storage_root_path=/home/disk1/doris,medium:hdd,capacity:50;/home/disk2/doris,medium:ssd,capacity:50`